The 36-year-old double-centurion

 A Test average of 33 suggests the ordinary, but Derek Randall, who was born today, was anything but that.
 Nicknamed "Arkle" after the great steeplechase horse for lapping his Nottinghamshire team-mates during training, he was restlessness personified in the field, but in a brilliant way: nobody was safe backing up prematurely while Randall lurked.
 His high point as a batsman was a glorious 174 in the Centenary Test at the MCG in 1976-77, but he was often a nervous starter - he made 14 ducks in 47 matches - especially against the moving ball.
 He averaged 44 batting at No. 6 or 7, and only 29 batting anywhere higher.
 He made two hundreds in New Zealand in 1983-84, but it didn't cut him much slack.
 The first Test of the following summer, when Randall made 0 and 1 against West Indies at Edgbaston, was his last.
 A legend at Trent Bridge, he carried on for Notts until 1993.

 The birth of Dennis Brian Close.
 Few players have a Test career that spans more years than matches, but Close did: he played 22 matches between 1949 - when he was England's youngest cricketer, at 18 - and 1976, although he was never fully forgiven by the England selectors for a feckless stroke at a crucial stage against Australia at Old Trafford in 1961.
 An unselfish character and an outstanding captain of country and county, Close was the definitive gruff Yorkshireman, although he later played for Somerset.
-He was almost ludicrously courageous: when taking blow after blow at short leg, he made Steve Waugh look like Chris Lewis, and his autobiography is called I Don't Bruise Easily.
+He was almost ludicrously courageous, taking blow after blow at short leg.
+And his autobiography is called I Don't Bruise Easily.
 Not many people give Wes Hall the charge time after time, but Close did in the classic Lord's Test of 1963, and almost led England to a famous victory.